 Ingredients

-• OPTIONS -if you want to add cheese, add 1/2 – 1 cup grated pecorino, gruyere, goat cheese or cream cheese- or use a meltable vegan cheese- or make vegan ricotta!
+- OPTIONS -if you want to add cheese, add 1/2 – 1 cup grated pecorino, gruyere, goat cheese or cream cheese- or use a meltable vegan cheese- or make vegan ricotta!
+Mixx it with the mushroom filling.

 Instructions

-3. MAKE THE FILLING: Heat oil in an extra-large skillet or dutch oven, over medium-high heat.
+- MAKE THE FILLING: Slice the mushrooms.
+Heat oil in an extra-large skillet or dutch oven, over medium-high heat.
 Add mushrooms, onions, garlic, salt and rosemary and saute, stirring often, until mushrooms release all their liquid.
 Turn heat down to medium, and continue sauteing until all the liquid has evaporated, be patient, this will take a little time!
 Once the mushrooms are relatively dry in the pan, splash with the sherry wine and balsamic vinegar and again, sauté on medium heat until all the liquid has cooked off.
-This is important- you absolutely do not want a watery filling ( it will turn into a mess!).
+This is important- you absolutely do not want a watery filling (it will turn into a mess!).
 Add the toasted chopped pecans, pepper, truffle oil.
 Taste, adjust salt to your liking.
-At this point, you could fold in some cheese if you like.
+At this point, you could fold in ½-1 cup cheese if you like.

 Notes